huntdatacenter/rbgen/README.md

 This repository contains a reference implementation of the [BGEN format](http://www.well.ox.ac.uk/~gav/bgen_format/bgen_format_v1.2.html) in C++.
 This implementation was sourced from the [qctool](https://bitbucket.org/gavinband/bgen) implementation.

 This repository contains code for the bgen implementation as well as an example program, `bgen_to_vcf`, which uses the bgen API to convert a bgen file to vcf format.
-To build these, either use make:

-Getting started
+Compilation
 =====

+To compile the code, either use make:
 ```sh
 make
 ```